 In order to provide colleges and universities evidence of senior academic performance, it is the policy of the College Counseling Office to submit official first marking period grades when sending academic information supporting college applications.
 This is in addition to the College Counseling Office's standard procedure of submitting an official transcript reflecting all Hun School coursework through their high school years.
-First semester grades are also reflected on the official mid-year transcript and mailed following semester examinations in mid-January.
-To discourage the practice of double-depositing at institutions, The Hun School will send only one final transcript for each student to the institution at which a student intends to enroll unless written permission is received by the College Counseling Office from both the originally intended school and the additional intuitions in question.
+First semester grades are also reflected on the official mid-year transcript and mailed following the end of semester one.
+To discourage the practice of double-depositing at institutions, The Hun School will send only one final transcript for each student to the institution at which a student intends to enroll.
 The School reserves the right to withhold academic records until families have met their full financial obligation to the School.